aiiie/dnuos/README.txt

 If terminals and command prompts aren't to your liking, you can try one of the following graphical front-ends instead:

+dnuOSX_
+    A native front-end for Mac OS X.
 Guidua_
     A graphical front-end for Windows.
 QtOIDUA_